-Set deep amongst the storm-beaten cliffs at the tip of the Penwith peninsular lies the hidden Cornish gem of Porthcurno.
+Set deep amongst the storm-beaten cliffs at the tip of the Penwith Peninsular, lies the hidden gem of Porthcurno.
 Facing out into the wild Atlantic, it's an impossibly beautiful cove that draws me back time and again.
 I first discovered it back in 1980 on a surfing holiday.
 I was immediately struck by the clear, crystalline water, incredible rock formations and coarse golden sand, made from crushed shell, that add engaging colour and textures to an image.
-Back in 2011, I won the coveted 'Cornish Point Of View' photography award with an image (shown above) taken here.
+Back in 2011, I won the coveted 'Cornish Point Of View' photography award with an image (shown above) that was taken here.
 This opened-up my Seascape horizons and set me on the path I am on today.

 Therefore I have a deep affinity for Porthcurno.
 I love shooting here and it regularly features in my Cornish Seascape Workshop itineraries.
 Because there's nothing better than arriving on the tideline in the inky, pre-dawn darkness and watching a client's expression as the light builds and the magnificent expanse opens up before them.

 Besides the outstanding vista, turquoise sea, shining sand and regular big, clean break, the light is dependably good, and very often great!
 Therefore Porthcurno rarely disappoints.
 So at the beginning of January this year, once the seemingly endless Christmas break was over and I was back at work with my cameras, a visit was high on my list.

 Yet the weather wasn't playing ball.
 I had been monitoring my apps for days, but apart from strong winds everything was looking dull, wet and dreary.
-I did spot a brief predicted clearing in the first week of January, and managed a colourful evening shoot over on the cliffs at Penhale.
+I did spot a brief predicted clearing in the first week of January, and managed a colourful evening shoot over on the cliffs at Holywell Bay.
 But at this time of year, I really want to shoot wild winter storms and dramatic atmospherics.
 Therefore when, against all predictions, on the dawn of Thursday 6th January I looked out my bedroom windows to see the eastern horizon ablaze with glorious amber hues, I rued the fact I had missed such an opportunity and decided to ignore the rain-filled forecasts and go for it!